 If the fire area is protected by fixed fire suppression, estimate NSPfixed for each surviving scenario (NSPfixed-scenario) for which the fire suppression system is deemed effective.
 A look-up table is provided in Attachment 7, and an NSPfixed-scenario is assigned based on the difference between the predicted time to fire damage (from Step 2.7.1) and the predicted time to suppression system actuation (from Step 2.7.3).

 Calculate an estimate of NSPfixed-scenario for each unscreened fire scenario based on the scenario-specific fire damage and fire suppression times.
-Record NSPfixed on 2.7 in Attachment 1.
+Record NSPfixed on Worksheet 2.7 in Attachment 1.

 Manual Fire Suppression: NSPmanual-scenario

 The value of NSP manual for a given scenario (NSPmanual-scenario) is dependent on three factors: the predicted time to fire damage (Step 2.7.1), the predicted time to fire detection (Step 2.7.2), and the selected fire duration curve (Step 2.7.4).
-Record NSPmanual on 2.7 in Attachment 1.
+Record NSPmanual on Worksheet 2.7 in Attachment 1.

 Composite Suppression Factor: NSPscenario